canjs/can-bind/doc/can-bind.md

 - [can-bind.prototype.startChild]: turn on just the child binding
 - [can-bind.prototype.startParent]: turn on just the parent binding
 - [can-bind.prototype.stop]: turn off both bindings
-- [can-bind.prototype.updateChild]: set the child’s value; this is what’s called when the parent changes
-- [can-bind.prototype.updateParent]: set the parent’s value; this is what’s called when the child changes

 The binding instance also has one property, [can-bind.prototype.parentValue], which returns the value of the parent observable.